Estimated Reading Time: 8 Minutes

-In reality I was just growing up and becoming more aware of the world around me.
-During that time my innocence escaped me.
+As I grew up and entered my life into adulthood, my innocence escaped me.
 I discovered the imperfection of human nature, and I learned some things that shocked me not just about myself, but about the world around me.
 Additionally, I realized that my parents weren’t perfect either.
 For awhile, I became bitter about life and family.

 Someday, my son will look at me the same way.
 He will know that I’m not perfect, and that mommy can’t fix everything.
 He will also see the world for the way it actually is, and that part scares me.
 He will grow up and become an imperfect person himself.
 His innocence will be lost.
 My son will be tempted in the same ways that all of us are today, and all I can do right now for him is my best.

 As A Mom, I Know That I Can Only Do So Much

 I am simply one person.
 A person that is flawed, a person that has too many things to do today and not enough time to do them.
 I cannot do everything I set my mind to and I fail constantly.
 I can’t be an amazing cook, have my house spotless, work five days a week, and be a perfect parent and wife.
 I can’t set the best example with every aspect in life.
 I’m going to make mistakes and be dumb.
 I’m human.

 I’ve come to terms that allowing myself to make mistakes and not to have everything be perfect.